imohweb/Malta-Business-Indexer/README.md

 1. Check the API documentation at `/docs`
 2. Review console logs for error details
-3. Ensure API keys are properly configured
-4. Verify network connectivity for API calls
+3. Ensure network connectivity for OpenStreetMap API calls

 ## 🙏 Acknowledgments

 - **OpenStreetMap** for providing free, open-source mapping data and services
-- **Google Places Platform** for comprehensive business location data
+- **OpenStreetMap Community** for maintaining comprehensive business location data
 - **FastAPI** framework for the robust and performant backend
 - **React** community for excellent tooling and ecosystem
 - **Azure** for reliable cloud infrastructure services